Bear29ers/Bear29ers/README.md

 ## I'm a Developer, and Designer!!

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning JavaScript and PHP 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👬🏻 I’m looking to collaborate with other content creators 👋🏻
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Learn JavaScript deeply and Create some projects 💪🏻
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- 🎮 Fun fact: I love to play games

 ### Connect with me: